Bell and Cayenne Peppers: Facts, Nutrition, and Capsaicin Uses

 The Benefits of Red Peppers

-Red peppers are tasty, nutritious, and healthy vegetables that make a great addition to almost everyone’s diet.
-There are many different varieties available, some sweet and some hot.
-They are very versatile foods that can be eaten raw, roasted, or ground into a spice, enjoyed as part of salads, soups, and other meals, or added to baked goods like pizza and breads.
+Red peppers are tasty, nutritious, and healthy.
+They make a great addition to almost everyone’s diet.
+Many different varieties are available, some sweet and some hot.
+The peppers can be eaten raw, roasted, or ground into a spice, enjoyed as part of salads, soups, and other meals, or added to baked goods like pizza and breads.

 Two of my favourite red peppers are the bell and cayenne varieties.
 The most common type of bell pepper is available in several attractive colours.
 The red form is the ripe version and is rich in nutrients.
 Capsaicin is the chemical that produces the hot sensation when cayenne peppers or spice are eaten.
 The chemical has some important health benefits.
 Bell peppers contain no capsaicin and have a sweet taste.
-The scientific name of both the bell pepper and the cayenne pepper is Capsicum annuum.
+The scientific name of both the bell pepper and the cayenne pepper plant is Capsicum annuum.

-Although bell and cayenne peppers are generally referred to as vegetables when they're used as food, they contain seeds and are actually fruits.
+Although bell and cayenne peppers are often referred to as vegetables when they're used as food, they contain seeds and are therefore fruits.

 An Interesting Discovery in the New World